eBorland/nlp-workshop/README.md

   }
 }
 ```
-In this example, the response from the server should be a 99% chance of economics news
+In this example, the response from the server should be a 99% chance of economics news.